March 27, 2026

 • Calculate the full liability before filing: Work out the additional tax, interest under Sections 234A, 234B, and 234C, and the additional tax premium at the applicable slab.
 Pay the full amount via Challan ITNS 280 before submitting the form.
 The ITR-U is invalid without proof of payment attached.

 • Select Section 139(8A) on the portal: This is distinct from the standard ITR filing section.
-You will also need to select a predefined reason for the update from the dropdown, for example: income not reported correctly, wrong head of income, or return not filed earlier.
+You will also need to select a predefined reason for the update from the dropdown.

 • File Form ITR-U along with the applicable ITR form: ITR-U is a declaration form filed alongside the relevant ITR (ITR-1 through ITR-7).
 If the nature of your additional income requires a different ITR form than the one originally filed, that change is permitted.